Our Services

 Teaching Artist Mentoring and Professional Development (TAMPD)

-is a capacity-building program that trains teaching artists and provides them with on-going professional development, ensuring that TID continues to provide high quality teaching to children in the arts of Creative Dance and Musical Theater in New York City.
+is a capacity-building program that trains teaching artists and provides them with on-going professional development, ensuring that TID continues to provide high quality teaching of the artforms of Creative Dance and Musical Theater in New York City.
 Please find more information about this program here.

 Several of these programs are supported, in part, by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council.